george-nx/ALZHEIMERS_PROJECT/README.md

 🧩 Problem Statement

 Alzheimer’s disease is a progressive brain disorder that slowly destroys memory and thinking skills.

-Diagnosing it early is critical for treatment and patient care.
+Early diagnosis is critical for treatment and patient care.

-Manual analysis of MRI scans is time-consuming and depends heavily on expert radiologists.
+However:

+MRI scan analysis requires expert radiologists

+Manual diagnosis can be time-consuming

+Early-stage symptoms can be difficult to detect

-This project uses AI-based image classification to automatically identify Alzheimer stages from MRI scans.
+This project uses AI-powered image classification to automatically detect Alzheimer stages from MRI scans.

 🧠 Deep Learning Approach